apache/myfaces-tobago/readme.txt

 Building
 --------
-You need Maven2 (at least 2.0.6) and Java 5 to build Tobago.
+You need Maven2 (at least 2.2.1) and Java 5 (Tobago 1.0.x) or Java 6 (Tobago 1.5.x) to build Tobago.

 In the main directory you can use